electron/electron/docs/api/web-contents.md

 Captures a snapshot of the page within `rect`.
 Omitting `rect` will capture the whole visible page.

+#### `contents.isBeingCaptured()`

+Returns `Boolean` - Whether this page is being captured.
+It returns true when the capturer count is large then 0.

+#### `contents.incrementCapturerCount([size])`

+* `size` [Size](structures/size.md) (optional) - The perferred size for the capturer.

+Increase the capturer count by one.
+The page is considered visible when its browser window is hidden and the capturer count is non-zero.

+This also affects the Page Visibility API.

+#### `contents.decrementCapturerCount()`

+Decrease the capturer count by one.
+The page will be set to hidden or occluded state when its browser window is hidden or occluded and the capturer count reaches zero.

 #### `contents.getPrinters()`

 Get the system printer list.